-This has been an excellent year for science books – head over to our books page to see for yourself.
+This has been an excellent year for science books.
 We’ve picked out our top 10 science books from 2019.

 The Weil Conjectures by Karen Olsson